Neuberger Berman: Independence and expansion

-Since its reemergence as an independent firm, Neuberger Berman has enjoyed a period of sustained growth.
+Since its reemergence as an independent firm, Neuberger has enjoyed a period of sustained growth.
 The firm increased its assets under management 14% per year from 2010 to 2014, reaching $250 billion, which placed the firm at the top of its peer group by asset growth.
 The firm currently employs approximately 2,000 people, and has expanded beyond its traditional equity focus into the growing areas of emerging markets debt, high-yield bonds, liquid alternatives and private equity, among other strategies.
 During this period the firm expanded its global presence, adding coverage offices in key Asia-Pacific markets and elsewhere to be closer to a growing overseas client base.

-The end of 2014 marked Neuberger Berman's return to full employee ownership, highlighting the firm's independence and clearing the path for future growth.
-Employee ownership has been recognized by industry leaders as a key factor in the success of asset management firms, and Neuberger Berman's position as an employee-owned firm is cited as a reason for its high talent retention rate.
-In recognition of its culture, Neuberger Berman won the top rank in its category on Pensions & Investments 2016 Best Places to Work in Money Management survey, and had been named to the Best Places list in 2013, 2014, and 2015.
+The end of 2014 marked Neuberger return to full employee ownership, highlighting the firm's independence and clearing the path for future growth.
+Employee ownership has been recognized by industry leaders as a key factor in the success of asset management firms, and Neuberger's position as an employee-owned firm is cited as a reason for its high talent retention rate.
+In recognition of its culture, Neuberger won the top rank in its category on Pensions & Investments 2016 Best Places to Work in Money Management survey, and had been named to the Best Places list in 2013, 2014, and 2015.

-In September 2017, Neuberger Berman bought Toronto's Breton Hill Capital for US$2 billion in assets under management.
+In September 2017, Neuberger bought Toronto's Breton Hill Capital for US$2 billion in assets under management.

-In October 2024, a private equity consortium led by Neuberger Berman, which included EQT AB and Canada Pension Plan Investment Board, agreed to buy international private school operator Nord Anglia Education for $14.5 billion.
+In October 2024, a private equity consortium led by Neuberger, which included EQT AB and Canada Pension Plan Investment Board, agreed to buy international private school operator Nord Anglia Education for $14.5 billion.

 Philanthropy

-Collectively, Neuberger Berman's philanthropic efforts are called NB Impacts.
+Collectively, Neuberger's philanthropic efforts are called NB Impacts.
 NB Impacts includes both employee community service and the grant-making actions of the Neuberger Berman Foundation.
 The Neuberger Berman Foundation offers grants focusing on at-risk children, youth educational programs, and economic sustainability.

-Neuberger Berman conducts an annual month-long program in the spring called “Celebration with Service,” which holds community service events in the cities where the firm has offices.
-For its 75th anniversary year in 2014, the firm's “Celebration with Service” supported 75 volunteer projects worldwide.
+Neuberger conducts an annual month-long program in the spring called "Celebration with Service", which holds community service events in the cities where the firm has offices.
+For its 75th anniversary year in 2014, the firm's "Celebration with Service" supported 75 volunteer projects worldwide.
 Since 2012, NB Impacts has deployed more than 4,500 volunteers to work with over 5,000 youth and 800 senior citizens, and also includes approximately 2,000 volunteer hours spent on improving parks and community spaces.
-Through the years, some of the programs Neuberger Berman has been involved in are: The Y, Homes for Heroes, Per Scholas, C-CAP, New York City Service, and Habitat for Humanity.
+Through the years, some of the programs Neuberger has been involved in are: The Y, Homes for Heroes, Per Scholas, C-CAP, New York City Service, and Habitat for Humanity.